Liam-Worsley/TUCTF1/README.md

 # TUCTF1

-This is technically the first Trinity University CTF!!!
+This is maybe the first Trinity University CTF!!!
 Gonna be really scuffed so bear with me.
 A decent amount of challenge categories will be missing, if people like this one I will try to make another with more stuff.
 Winner gets a mystery gift (TBD).

 RULES